getify/monio/MONADS.md

 That `chain(..)` function looks pretty basic, but it's really important (whatever it's called).
 We'll dig more into it in a bit.

-I'm sure that code snippet pretty underwhelming to most readers.
+I'm sure that code snippet seems pretty underwhelming to most readers.
 Why not just stick with `41` and `42` instead of `{ val: 41 }` and `{ val: 42 }`?

-I know the *WHY* of monads is not at all apparent yet.
+The *WHY* of monads is likely not at all apparent yet.
 You'll have to hang with me for a bit to start to uncover the *WHY*.

 But hopefully I've at least shown you that down at the very core, a monad is not a mystical or complex *thing*.

 ### Building Up Monads